Celebrating your unsung impacts

 Unmeasurable impacts.
 Sara MacKian aimed to achieve spiritual impacts through her research on Spiritualism, which she argued were impossible to measure.
 However, there are many more tangible impacts that are almost as difficult to evaluate.
 Dr Ian Marder, a legal academic from Maynooth University, founded a network with researchers, policy makers and practitioners to enable new people to research, understand and practise restorative justice.
 This has led to impressive numbers of people engaging with the research via social media, conferences, a podcast and policy seminars, but he has no evidence that these led to significant or far-reaching benefits for network members.

-He explained, “Networks like this have huge value but you can’t track the outcome of every conversation and where it leads when you put researcher and practitioners together like this.”
+He explained, “Networks like this have huge value but you can’t track the outcome of every conversation and where it leads when you put researchers and practitioners together like this.”
 In theory, it would be possible to study this, and had he remained in the UK he says he might have considered investing the time and energy to create a REF case study.
 But in common with many researchers whose impact is challenging to evaluate, he chose to focus on continuing to generate impacts rather than diverting his time and energy into evaluation.

 Left: Dr Ian Marder discussing his work with network members; Right a speech by the Irish Minister of Justice about restorative justice at an event organised by the network.